On cellular rational approximations to $\zeta(5)$: Duality

 This series is intrinsically linked with the integral $I(\ba)$ via results in the literature connecting very-well-poised series \eqref{eq:10} with multiple integrals (known as integrals of Sorokin type and of Vasilyev type).
 In more detail, by generating an appropriate change of variables out of automorphisms of $\mathcal{M}_{0,k}$ for $4\leq k \leq 8$ akin to \cite[proof of Proposition~7.2]{Br16}, and combining with \cite[Theorem~2]{Zl02} and \cite[Theorem~5]{Zu03} we can identify the 8-parameter families $F_7(\bb)$ with $_8\pi_8$ via

 Using the following formulae (which will follow naturally from the symmetric parametrisation considered in the following section)

 we see that $F_7(\bb)$ coincides with~\eqref{I1dual}.
-This concludes the interpretation of the family of cellular integrals \eqref{I1} as being dual to very-well-poised hypergeometric series, and points to a general theory which we plan to discuss elsewhere.
+This concludes the interpretation of the family of cellular integrals \eqref{I1} as being dual to very-well-poised hypergeometric series, and points to a general theory which we will not discuss further here.